Secret Shortcut Fig Jam

 • Add it to salad dressings.
 It bulks up the dressing without the need for oils or added sweeteners.
 See the photo below for salad inspiration!

 • Stir it into unsweetened yogurt.
-It provides huge flavor with zero added sugar, except the naturally-occurring sugars in the figs themselves.
+It provides huge flavor with no added sugar (except of course for the naturally-occurring sugars in the figs themselves).

 • Spread it on your favorite sandwich.
 It's awesome with anything salty.